dan1elt0m/polymo/README.md

   </a>
 </p>

+## What's the magic?

+Define a config file manually or use the lightweight builder UI.
 Once you are happy with your config, all you need to do is register the Polymo reader and tell Spark where to find the config:

 ```python